JohanOhlin/divingintoazure/_posts/2019-11-07-worker-service-in-kubernetes-with-health-checks.markdown

 Every 3 seconds, the worker service will now report progress until it crashes out after 10 iterations.

-Next we create a health check class that can interpret this statistics and figure out if our worker service is in a healty state or not.
+Next we create a health check class that can interpret these statistics and figure out if our worker service is in a healty state or not.
 The function checks the last time an iteration was running.
 If it was more than 20 seconds ago then something must have gone wrong and we deem the service to be unhealthy, otherwise it's healthy.
 You also have the option to report a `Degraded` result if the service temporarily needs a break but soon will be available again.
 For our worker service scenario, since we don't receive web requests for processing, this is not needed.

 {% highlight csharp linenos %}
 public class InvoiceWorkerHealthCheck : IHealthCheck